 The office of elders/bishops (church overseers) is not classified as a spiritual gift (though a person filling the office will have spiritual gifts).
 However, the same principle applies.
 If a woman claims to be called to be an elder, she must be checked against the Biblical criteria for the position (1 Tim.
 3:1-7, Titus 1:6-9, 1 Cor.
 14:34-35, 1 Tim.
 2:11-13).
-In addition, God Himself directly chooses and commissions prophets, but He instructed that the commissioning of elders be carried out by the church.
+Since the Bible disqualifies women from serving as elders/bishops, her claim must be rejected by the church.
+God Himself directly chooses and commissions prophets, but He instructed that the commissioning of elders be carried out by the church.

 "For this cause left I thee in Crete, that thou shouldest set in order the things that are wanting, and ordain elders in every city, as I had appointed thee" (Titus 1:5).